 Fiduciary Duty vs. Suitability Standard: What’s the Difference?

-Advisors who work under the “suitability standard” are only obligated to suggest investment products or financial products that align with your goals, while advisors with a fiduciary duty must operate in your best interest.
+Advisors who work under the “suitability standard” are only required to recommend investment products or financial products that align with your objectives, while advisors with a fiduciary duty must act in your best interest.
 Here are some important differences:

 Fiduciary Duty

-- Legal Obligation: Fiduciary financial advisors are lawfully and morally bound to operate in their clients' best interests at all times.
+- Ethical Responsibility: Fiduciary financial advisors are legally and morally obligated to operate in their clients' best interests at all times.

-- Best Interest: Advisors must prioritize the client's financial well-being over their own profit.
+- Client's Best Interest: Advisors must focus on the client's financial health over their own profit.

-- Full Disclosure: They must reveal all conflicts of interest, guarantee transparency, and deliver the highest level of care in their recommendations and actions.
+- Full Disclosure: They must reveal all conflicts of interest, ensure transparency, and provide the highest standard of care in their advice and actions.

-- Governance: Governed by the Investment Advisers Act of 1940, which requires that investment advisors have a fiduciary duty to their clients.
+- Governance: Regulated by the Investment Advisers Act of 1940, which requires that investment advisors have a fiduciary duty to their clients.

 - ExamplesInstances: Registered Investment Advisors (RIAs) and CERTIFIED FINANCIAL PLANNER™ professionals.